 The Green Lacewing is a beautiful predator that comes in and lays eggs much like the ladybeetle only in a much different style.
 Each of the larvae that hatch are capable of consuming several hundred of aphids per week.
 An amazing creature to watch in action.
 They can work in action with the ladybeetles and have no problem cleaning house as a team.

-Hoverfly larvae are another useful predator against the aphid community.
+Hoverfly larvae (Syrphidae family) are another useful predator against the aphid community.
 Each larvae can consume up to 400 aphids in it's 3 week life cycle.
 That's fascinating considering their size.
 Syrphid flies are attracted to many nectar plants and will lay their eggs near aphid concentrations.

 Parasitic Wasp predating on an aphid